driskull/uc-2016-4x-patterns-practices/slides.md

 # Collections

+- Like a "super" array.
+- Supports JS Array functions `forEach()` etc
 - generic object
 - stores an array of items of the same type
 - provides useful utility methods for working with items